Installation

 First, you will need to install a few prerequisites:

-of Jupyter.
+• You need version 3.0 or later of IPython, or version 4 or later of Jupyter.
 Note that IPython 3.0 was released in February 2015, so if you have an older operating system you may have to install IPython manually.
 On Mac and Windows systems, it is currently easiest to use the Anaconda Python installer.

 • To use the IPython notebook interface, which runs in your web browser and provides a rich multimedia environment, you will need to install the jsonschema, Jinja2, Tornado, and pyzmq (requires apt-get install libzmq-dev and possibly pip install --upgrade --force-reinstall pyzmq on Ubuntu if you are using pip) Python packages.
 (Given the pip installer, pip install jsonschema jinja2 tornado pyzmq should normally be sufficient.)
 These should have been automatically installed if you installed IPython itself via easy_install or pip.